bytebase/bytebase.com-old/docs/concepts/schema-change-workflow.md

 ## Version control workflow (GitOps)

 Aka `Database-as-Code`.
 Database migration scripts are stored in a git repository.
 To make schema changes, a developer would create a migration script and submit for review in the corresponding VCS such as GitLab.
-After the script is approved and merged into the configured branch, Bytebase will automatically kicks off the task to apply the new schema change.&#x20;
+After the script is approved and merged into the configured branch, Bytebase will automatically kicks off the task to apply the new schema change.

 ![workflow-vcs](/docs-assets/workflow-vcs.png)